paulflang/PEtab_nlme_extension/README.md

    Further columns may be used to group individuals into different categories.

-## Parameter table
+## Random effect table

-In addition to the existing descriptions of fixed effects, the NLME extension adds the following columns to describe random effects.
+In addition to the existing descriptions of fixed effects in the parameter table, the NLME extension adds a random effect table to describe random effects.

 ### Detailed field description

 - `randomVariableId` [STRING]

    ID of the random variable.

-If left empty, there is no random effect defined on the parameter of this row.
+- `estimate` [0|1]

+   1 or 0, depending on, if the parameter is estimated (1) or set to zero (to shift a random effect away from zero, see `randomEffectFormula`).

+- `parameterId` [STRING]

+   ID of the associated fixed effect.

 - `randomEffectFormula` [STRING]